wtgee/KeckDRPFramework/docs/keckdrpframework/startup_scripts.rst

 .. code-block:: python

-  >>> template_script.py -frames=file1.fits,file2.fits -c config.cfg
+  >>> template_script.py -frames=file1.fits file2.fits -c config.cfg

-The default script will add a ``next_file`` event to the queue, using the file name as a argument.
-This is specified in the script itself, and can be changed if needed.
+The default script will add a default event to the queue, using the file name as a argument.
+This event is specified in the configuration file, as ``default_ingestion_event``.
+A standard event is provided as default, called ``ingest_only``.
+This event is always available, inherited from the ``BasePipeline``.
+It does not process the data in any way.
+Note that the reason why we introduced the idea of a default event upon ingestion is that the framework is also able to automatically monitor a directory and ingest the files as they appear.
+When run in that mode, it is necessary to have a default processing step.

 Ingestion of all the files in a specified directory
 ---------------------------------------------------